Archie Bradley (baseball): Philadelphia Phillies (2021)

 On January 18, 2021, the Philadelphia Phillies announced that they had signed Bradley to a one-year, $6 million contract in an attempt to bolster their bullpen.
 That same day, he tweeted "#SignJT", a reference to the ongoing calls to the Phillies administration to re-sign free agent catcher J. T. Realmuto.
 It was projected, during the Phillies' 2021 "bullpen battle", that Bradley might take over the closer role from veteran Héctor Neris.
 On March 31, however, manager Joe Girardi said that Neris would maintain the ninth-inning position, with Bradley and José Alvarado serving as setup men.
 Bradley was placed on the injured list on April 11 with an oblique strain, and was expected to miss three to four weeks.
 In his absence, Connor Brogdon was asked to take over Bradley's role, while JoJo Romero was called up to the majors.
 Bradley returned on May 18 for a game against the Miami Marlins, striking out the only batter he faced and taking the win.
 He became a free agent at the end of the season.

-Los Angeles Angels (2022–present)
+Los Angeles Angels (2022)

-On March 18, 2022, Bradley signed a 1-year, $3.75 million contract with the Los Angeles Angels.

-On June 26, Bradley broke his elbow during a brawl in a game against the Seattle Mariners, sidelining him for at least one month.
+On March 18, 2022, Bradley signed a one-year, $3.75 million contract with the Los Angeles Angels.
+On June 26, Bradley broke his elbow while climbing over the dugout railing during a brawl in a game against the Seattle Mariners, sidelining him for at least one month.
+He was activated from the injured list on September 27.
+He became a free agent following the season.

+Miami Marlins (2023)

+On April 11, 2023, Bradley signed a minor league contract with the Miami Marlins.
+In 9 games (including 1 start) for the Triple–A Jacksonville Jumbo Shrimp, he registered a 2.95 ERA with 16 strikeouts in 18 1/3 innings of work.
+On June 13, Bradley was selected to the major league roster.
+In 4 games for Miami, he struggled to a 12.27 ERA with 7 strikeouts across 7 1/3 innings pitched.
+He was designated for assignment by the team on July 1.
+On July 3, he cleared waivers and was sent outright to Triple–A Jacksonville.
+On October 2, Bradley elected free agency.

+Appearances outside of baseball

+As of 2024, Bradley hoped to return to professional baseball.
+In the interim, he made an appearance as a color commentator for a Diamondbacks spring training game, and he worked as the creative director of golf and community events at a golf course in Dobson Ranch, Mesa.